domeseo/domeseo/README.md

 # Domenico Puzone Technical SEO & AI Ops Specialist @ Lottoland

-I’m Domenico, a passionate and versatile professional with a strong background in SEO, AI Automation, and marketing.
-Over the years, I’ve had the privilege of working across diverse industries, including iGaming and marketing agencies, where I’ve developed expertise in Technical SEO, strategic planning, and team leadership.
+I’m *Domenico*, a passionate and versatile professional with a strong background in *SEO, AI Automation, and marketing*.
+Over the years, I’ve had the privilege of working across diverse industries, including iGaming and marketing agencies, where I’ve developed expertise in *Technical SEO, strategic planning, and team leadership*.
 As an early adopter of technology and a lifelong learner, I’m always exploring new ways to innovate and stay ahead in my field.

 Currently, I’m based in Málaga and work as AI OPS Specialist in Lottoland.  .
 I’m also collaborating with a partner to launch a podcast about artificial intelligence, covering everything from beginner concepts to advanced topics.
 Beyond work, I’m an avid traveler, a creative thinker, and someone who thrives on learning new skills and taking on exciting challenges—whether it’s designing a medieval role-playing game backend in Python or experimenting with plant care at home.